minvws/nl-rdo-openid-connect-php-laravel/SECURITY.md

 This Responsible Disclosure policy is based on an example written by Floor Terra and the [Responsible Disclosure Guideline of the NCSC](https://english.ncsc.nl/publications/publications/2019/juni/01/coordinated-vulnerability-disclosure-the-guideline).

-The information on <https://www.ncsc.nl/contact/kwetsbaarheid-melden> is authoritative
+The information on <https://www.ncsc.nl/contact/kwetsbaarheid-melden> is authoritative.